 DAY 5 — CABOT TRAIL

 Bring your camera for the Cabot Trail, among the world’s most scenic drives.
 The route begins in the Margaree Valley, famed for salmon fishing.
 Traveling along the shore of the Gulf of St. Lawrence, notice the area’s Acadian culture and heritage.
 A stop to see the traditional fine hooked tapestries at the Flora’s craft shop is a must.
 Continuing on, visit Les Trois Pignons which houses the Museum of the Hooked Rug and Home Life, an Acadian, cultural, genealogical and visitor information center.
 Located in Chéticamp, the museum features masterpieces by world renowned wool artist Elizabeth LeFort.
-After travelling through part of Cape Breton Highlands National Park and taking in some photo opportunities, a stop will be made at MacIntosh Brook to enjoy a picnic lunch.
+After traveling through part of Cape Breton Highlands National Park and taking in some photo opportunities, a stop will be made at MacIntosh Brook to enjoy a picnic lunch.
 Later visit Arts North Gallery….no craft shop on Cape Breton’s Cabot Trail brings together the work of as many juried Cape Breton craft artists as does Arts North, at the northern tip of the island.
 At Arts North, juried local crafts in media such as pottery, jewelry, wood, fiber, quilts, weaving, prints and glass are retailed on behalf of the member artists.
 Meandering further along the trail, we’ll make a rest stop at the historic Keltic Lodge of the Highlands before returning to Baddeck for the evening.
 B, L, D

 DAY 6 — ALEXANDER GRAHAM BELL/QUILT GUILD SHOW/HALIFAX